The baby name Blossom mixes a certain quirky, mid-century vibe with plenty of energy and positive meaning.

 Blossom Seeley – born Minnie Guyer – became a major recording star in the 1910s and 20s.
 An innovator in her day, it seems possible that her popularity drove the name’s spike by the mid-20s.

 Actor Blossom Rock – born Edith Marie Blossom MacDonald – also started out in vaudeville in the 1920s.
-But her biggest role came in the 1960s, as Grandmama on The Addams Family.
+Her biggest role came decades later, as Grandmama on The Addams Family during the 1960s.

 You might not recognize the name, but listen to a track or three and her distinctive voice might feel familiar.
-Born Margrethe Blossom Dearie, she made her career on the supper club circuit.
+Born Margrethe Blossom Dearie, she made her career on the supper club circuit as a singer and pianist.

 It’s said her unusual name came from peach blossoms delivered by a neighbor – or maybe her brothers – on the day she was born.